1941 Irish Greyhound Derby

 The 1941 Irish Greyhound Derby took place during September and October with the final being held at Shelbourne Park in Dublin on 4 October.

 Foot-and-mouth disease caused serious problems during 1941 with traveling almost ceased and Irish tracks coming to a standstill in many areas.
-The travel ban was finally lifted at the end of the summer and late plans were drawn up to at least save the Irish Derby before the year ended.
-This meant a much later final slot in October at Shelbourne Park because Cork had ruled themselves out from being able to stage the race.
+The travel ban was lifted at the end of the summer, and late plans were made to salvage the Irish Derby before the year concluded.
+As a result, the final was rescheduled to a much later date in October at Shelbourne Park, as Cork had withdrawn from hosting the race.
 The winner Brave Damsel was owned by John Byrne who was known for owning the famous bitch Queen of the Suir before she left for the England.

 Final result

 At Shelbourne Park, 4 October (over 525 yards):